Neural-Symbolic-Image-Labeling/Rapid/README.md

 # Rapid
-This is a github repository for RAPID, a tool with neuro-symbolic learning method.
-Rapid combines pre-trained CV models and inductive logic learning to infer logic-based labeling rules with a small amount of labeled data.
+This is an official Github repository for RAPID, a tool with neuro-symbolic learning method.
+Rapid combines pre-trained CV models and inductive logic learning to infer logic-based labeling rules with a small amount of labeled data. （This codebase is still under construction, and the possible finish date is xxx）

 ![RAPID Overview](https://github.com/Neural-Symbolic-Image-Labeling/Rapid/blob/main/teaser.png)

 ## Installation
-You should follow the instruction (https://docs.python.org/3/library/venv.html) to create a virtual environment with Python 3.10 and activate it.
+You should follow the [instruction](https://docs.python.org/3/library/venv.html) to create a virtual environment with Python 3.10 and activate it.
 Here we provide an example on Windows:
 1. Go to your 3.10 base
 2. Create the virtual environment (the env just for example, you can change it to the name you like)
 ```